jaberg/proceedings-2010/papers/bergstra/paper.rst

                 outputs=[prediction, xent],
                 updates={w:w-0.1*gw, b:b-0.1*gb})

-The code of Figure 3 creates the two functions required to train and test our logistic regression model.
+The code in lines 16-21 creates the two functions required to train and test our logistic regression model.
 Theano functions are callable objects that compute zero or more *outputs* from values given for one or more symbolic *inputs*.
 For example, the